Restore HyWorks Controller

 -

-Access the Windows server to be configured as HyWorks Controller, which satisfies the following prerequisites.
+Access the Windows server to be configured as a HyWorks Controller, which satisfies the following prerequisites.

 -